Issues for Teens and Parents

 Become an Example

-An good speeding ticket attorney will recommend that leading by example is the best way to teach a teenager to drive responsibly.
+The best speeding ticket attorneys recommend that leading by example is the best way to teach a teenager to drive responsibly.
 This means that while a parent will tell their child the laws of the road, they need to practice it themselves or risk looking like a hypocrite and giving the child a “If they can do it, why can’t I?” mentality.
 Showing a new driver the dos and don’ts of safe driving while practicing them is the best method.

 While speeding and distracted driving may not always have long-lasting consequences, there should still be corrections made immediately if the driver is caught doing something wrong.
 The consequences do not have to be major or serious, just enough to get the point across.
 It is better to let a budding driver understand the possible repercussions of their careless driving than to do nothing and suffer serious setbacks.